Was Henwick a manor? One question I get asked and it is complicated. In short yes there is a Henwick manor, but should there have been one?

 The Winchcombe Family

 In the 1500s the Winchcombe family were lords of both manors and lands passed down through the generations.
-In c.1548 Barfield notes Winchcombes state "Henwick parcel of the manor of Thatcham."
+In c.1548 Barfield notes that Winchcombes states "Henwick parcel of the manor of Thatcham."
 A further reference says there is an estate at Henwick that includes "the mansion there known as the Manor House, and lands extending to Ashmore Green, Cold Ash Common, and Burton's Heath.
 This estate was afterwards known as the manor of Henwick."

 In 1596 there is the first reference in the Winchcombe documents to the manor of Henwick.
 Shortly after documents mention the "manors of Bucklebury, Thatcham, and Henwick, as also the borough of Thatcham."
 So it seems that the Winchcombe family insisted it was a separate manor.